sjanssen2/spike/docs/readme.md

 ### For admins
  2. [The Samplesheet](samplesheet.md): this table is the most valuable piece of information, since it stored all you need to know about all samples ever processed with the pipeline.
  3. [Snakemake](hhu.md): Spike is implemented via the Snakemake framework.
 You should read our documentation about the used command line flags *before* you execute Spike.
+ 4. [Process flowcells @UKD](walkthrough_hhu.md): gives detailed instruction and best practises on how to routinely process new flowcell data at the UKD.